pdf-raku/PDF-Font-Loader-raku/README.md

 INSTALL
 =======

-PDF::Font::Loader depends on Font::FreeType which further depends on the [freetype](https://www.freetype.org/download.html) library, so you must install that prior to installing this module.
+- PDF::Font::Loader depends on Font::FreeType which further depends on the [freetype](https://www.freetype.org/download.html) library, so you must install that prior to installing this module.

+- Installation of the [fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) package and command-line tools is strongly recommended.

 BUGS AND LIMITATIONS
 ====================